rbussolo/plants-monitoring-device/README.md

 - \-\-api (path to server)
 - \-\-user (email of user linked with this device)
 - \-\-city (name of city that will capture the data)

+Default user is "rbussolo91@gmail.com", has a SQL in backend project with insert of this user.